Code-Institute-Submissions/xhulja14-Boutique-Arion_AugResub/README.md

 ## Testing

 * The first step of testing my code is checking if my website is responsive.
+* Keeping in mind users storys : "As a user i want to navigate in a simple and well structured website", i navigated through my site and everything is rensponsive.
 * When i [run](https://xhulja14-boutique-arion.herokuapp.com/) the server and open in browser i can see my website responding as it should .
+* The next step to test is related to user stories is about being able to create an account and login
 * When i click on [register]((https://xhulja14-boutique-arion.herokuapp.com/accounts/signup/)) heroku app i can create an account using the [Temp Mail](https://temp-mail.org/en/view/84f45ad3cc8c75e696a8ab0f21a9ebc5) with the disposable temporary email and after conforming the email, im able to login.
 * When i try to [login](/media/Screenshot%20%28111%29.png) i can succesfully login.
+* Next test is about selecting a product and put in bag.
+This functionality is working as expected use is able to add a product in bag and save it while they keep browsing
+* All image link work as expected.
 * When i [add](/media/Screenshot%20%28112%29.png) products to the bag is working as expected.
+* Testing were done whith the purchase functionality and is succesful , users can go through purchase steps adding their shipping details, payment details and after the purchase they get a confirmation email.
+* The user details are saved in their profile as well the oreder details.
+* Confirmation email is automatically send to user after purchase.
+* Superuser functionality working as expected the admin of the page can login and have access to add new products, update them or delete them.
 * WHen i [create](/media/Screenshot%20%28114%29.png) a product as an admin of the store, is created succesfully.
 * When i [delete](/media/Screenshot%20%28115%29.png) a product is working and redirects me to the homepage.
+* Blog page is rensponsive so users of my site can add blog post but only admin of page can update or delete the posts.
+* After manual testing i did the automated testing through W3C online validator and PEP8 checker by using validate by input text.

 ## Bugs